interstitialRedirectModalTitle

 “You’re not done yet.
 We’re marine people.”

-Dallas Smith, now the President of Na̲nwak̲olas Council, an alliance of First Nations, played a role in getting that groundbreaking rainforest agreement to the finish line.
-The feat had already earned international acclaim, and so Smith expected a similar response from members of his community.
+Dallas Smith played a role in getting that groundbreaking rainforest agreement to the finish line.
+The feat earned international acclaim, and so Smith expected a similar congratulatory response when he met with members of his community.

 First Nations of the region, including Smith’s community, didn’t settle for protection that ended at the water’s edge.
 They kept leading towards their vision of sweeping protection across land and sea.